UCI-GDIM31/class-activities-jedi-narwhal/README.md

 ### W3
 We use integers (0-100 as representing sanity level) as parameters.
 We use void to return something since the brightness is already updated.
+1. The skinwalker is the component.
+The skin is the class.
+Within the class, there are variable and methods.
+The variables are the details and methods are the overall behavior.
+2. The ball gets extremely bright because the ball is moving very fast.

 ## Open-Source Assets
 ### W1